Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Acknowledgments

 \section{Acknowledgments}

 R. Morgan thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant \#1829740, the Brinson Foundation, and the Moore Foundation; his participation in the program has benefited this work.
+F.O.E.\ acknowledges support from the FONDECYT grant nr.\ 1201223.

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 1744555.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.